chrisokoth/Supply_Chain_Analysis/README.md

 # Supply_Chain_Analysis

-The analysis was conducted using he pandas Python library on a Supply Chain dataset, utilizing the Jupyter Notebook extension in Visual Studio Code.
+The analysis was conducted using the pandas Python library on a Supply Chain dataset, utilizing the Jupyter Notebook extension in Visual Studio Code.
 The analysis was designed to answer various questions related to the Supply Chain dataset.

 The dataset was imported into Jupyter Notebook and preprocessed to ensure that it was clean and structured in a manner that allowed for easy manipulation using pandas.